RedisAI/RedisAI/docs/commands.md

 * **MINBATCHSIZE**: when provided with an `m` that is greater than 0, the engine will postpone calls to `AI.MODELRUN` until the batch's size had reached `m`.
 This is primarily used to force batching during testing, but it can also be used under normal operation.
 In this case, note that requests for which `m` is not reached will hang indefinitely (defai;t value: 0).
 * **INPUTS**: one or more names of the model's input nodes (applicable only for TensorFlow models)
 * **OUTPUTS**: one or more names of the model's output nodes (applicable only for TensorFlow models)
-* **model**: the Protobuf-serialized model.Since Redis supports strings up to 512MB, blobs for very large models need to be chunked, e.g. `BLOB chunk1 chunk2 ...`.
+* **model**: the Protobuf-serialized model.
+Since Redis supports strings up to 512MB, blobs for very large models need to be chunked, e.g. `BLOB chunk1 chunk2 ...`.

 _Return_